redhat-iot/rhte-2019/example1/README.md

 Use the value, and replace the string `<<"messaging" service endpoint>>` with it.

-The deploy the publisher by executing:
+Deploy the publisher by executing:

     oc apply -f 020-publisher